 Osteonecrosis of the jaw (ONJ):

-ONJ (see also Osteonecrosis of the Jaw) is an oral lesion involving persistent exposure of mandibular or maxillary bone, which usually manifests with pain, loosening of teeth, and purulent discharge.
+ONJ (see Sidebar 1: Osteonecrosis of the Jaw) is an oral lesion involving persistent exposure of mandibular or maxillary bone, which usually manifests with pain, loosening of teeth, and purulent discharge.
 ONJ may occur after dental extraction but also may develop after trauma or radiation therapy to the head and neck.
 Recently, an association has been discovered between use of antiresorptive agents and ONJ.
-These agents include bisphosphonates (BP), osteoclast inhibiting drugs, and cathepsin K inhibitors.
+These agents include bisphosphonates (BP), osteoclast-inhibiting drugs, and cathepsin K inhibitors.
 Cancer patients receiving IV BP have a 4-fold increased risk of ONJ, perhaps due to greater bioavailability of IV BP.
 However, oral BP therapy for noncancer patients seems to pose very low risk of ONJ; the prevalence in this population is about 0.1% according to a recent estimate.
 Stopping oral BP therapy is unlikely to reduce this already low rate of ONJ, and maintaining good oral hygiene is a more effective preventative measure than stopping oral BP before dental procedures.
 Higher doses and longer duration (therapy > 2 yr) of antiresorptive therapies are associated with ONJ.
+Other drugs that cause ONJ include the osteoclast inhibitor, denosumab, and some targeted anticancer agents, such as bevacizumab and sunitinib.
 Management of ONJ is challenging and typically involves limited debridement, antibiotics, and oral rinses.

 Postextraction bleeding usually occurs in the small vessels.
 Any clots extending out of the socket are removed with gauze, and a 4-in gauze pad (folded) or a tea bag is placed over the socket.
 Then the patient is instructed to apply continuous pressure by biting for 1 h.
 The procedure may have to be repeated 2 or 3 times.
 Patients are told to wait at least 1 h before checking the site so as not to disrupt clot formation.
 They also are informed that a few drops of blood diluted in a mouth full of saliva appear to be more blood than is actually present.
 If bleeding continues, the site may be anesthetized by nerve block or local infiltration with 2% lidocaine containing 1:100,000 epinephrine.
 The socket is then curetted to remove the existing clot and to freshen the bone and is irrigated with normal saline.
 Then the area is sutured under gentle tension.
 Local hemostatic agents, such as oxidized cellulose, topical thrombin on a gelatin sponge, or microfibrillar collagen, may be placed in the socket before suturing.

-If possible, patients taking low-dose anticoagulants (eg, aspirin, clopedigrol, warfarin) should stop therapy 3 to 4 days before surgery.
+If possible, patients taking anticoagulants (eg, aspirin, clopidogrel, warfarin) should stop therapy 3 to 4 days before surgery.
 Therapy can be reinstated that evening.
 If these measures fail, a systemic cause (eg, bleeding diathesis) is sought.